MikeDigitize/lazy/README.md

 * Write tests for background image support
 * Add support for Picture element
 * Better handling of when images fail to load
+* Handling when functions are supplied with wrong argument types or null / empty results
 * Option to show a loading spinner whilst images load